 I definitely wanted to go to Russia, which led to the realisation that there’s a ferry from there to Japan.
 But Japan’s a dead end so it became clear that freighting the bike would be necessary unless I was going to reride my wheel tracks.
 The next decision therefore, was to transport my bike the longest possible distance by air, giving me the greatest benefit from crating and freighting it.
 That meant South Korea to New Zealand.
 An added advantage was to answer that other travellers’ conundrum, the weather.
 I left the cold, snowy north and arrived in the warm, sunny south.

-My route then adopted the logic of my location, which was to ride north and then west, back towards Europe via Oceania Asia.
-From Southern Europe the logical next place is Africa.
-After that it will be another ocean crossing to South, Central and finally North America.
+My route then adopted the logic of my location, which was to ride north and then west, back towards Europe via Oceania and Asia.
+When I finally get to Southern Europe the logical next place is Africa.
+After that it will be another ocean crossing to South, then Central and finally North America.

 Will that be the end of my travels?
 It’s impossble to say.
 I’ve been on the road for over three years now, and anticipate travelling for many more.
 Only time will tell.
 And that’s what I love about this life.
 The route, apart from a general plan, is unknown.
 Events will unfold as time goes by and in ways that are as unknown to me as the road I’ll ride or the people I’ll meet.
 And that’s exactly how it should be.
 Follow the blog to see what happens.